-Note that it may sound adventurous or romantic to pitch a tent in the middle of the Salar.
-However, there may be traffic at night (local bus and tours) and incredible as it may sound, drivers do not always use the car’s headlights at night.
+It sounds adventurous or romantic to pitch a tent in the middle of the Salar de Uyuni.
+However, note that there may be traffic at night (local bus and tours).
+Incredible as it may sound, drivers do not always use the car’s headlights at night.

-You can also check out iOverlander, but here are a couple of our practical GPS Waypoints for Salar de Uyuni and the Lagunas Coloradas, south of the salt flats:
+You can also check out iOverlander, but here are a couple of our GPS Waypoints for Salar de Uyuni and the Lagunas Coloradas, south of the salt flats:

 - Entrance/exit to the Salar.